 The first step in deciding your approach to decluttering your life is to decide how you want to feel when the job is done and why you want to declutter.
 Sometimes an event can force us into it, such as relocating to another country or downsizing to a smaller property.
 For example, Ruth Badley, a journalist with a four-bedroom house and an attic, garage and extension filled with family belongings, took four months to clear it out before moving to live in another country.
 Her tip for managing such a Herculean task is to break it down into manageable parts and categories, such as give to friends or charity, or throw away.

 The task will seem less daunting if you start with a small space; say one wardrobe.
 Then progress to the next space, rather than taking a more random approach.
 If you are clearing out a parent’s home, it might be an idea to put their possessions into a commercial storage unit until you decide what to keep.

 You could also make money by selling your ‘clutter’ on sites like eBay, or taking them to a car boot sale.
 One professional declutterer suggests that our generation is more averse to getting rid of things, because we have more sentimental attachment to them, whilst younger generations quite ruthlessly sell whatever possession they can when they need money.

 In essence it’s rather like clothes; if you haven’t used something recently then in all probability you’re never going to.
 I also look at decluttering this way; if you get rid of stuff you aren’t using, you will make space for new things that you actually need.
-I have at least made space for a new vacuum cleaner in 2018 – that’s a good start!
+I have at least made space for a new vacuum cleaner this year – that’s a good start!